 We’re lucky to have not only an abundance of great parks in Central Iowa, but also some great nature centers that foster environmental learning.
 The Jester Park Nature Center recently celebrated their Grand Opening and will host a number of events, classes and programs throughout all four seasons.
 The Nature Center will feature displays representing three major habitats at Jester Park: wetlands, prairie, and woodlands on the lower level, along with a Naturalist Nook that has a puppet theater for free play and space for reading books and playing with games.
 And if you’re just in the mood to wander without structure, lace up your sneakers and hike one of the scenic trails (open 365 days a year) or take the easy stroll to the natural playscape.
 For more information, please call (515) 323-5300.

 Even though summer is all about being outdoors, sometimes you just need a break from the heat and humidity.
 Kids under 10 will love the “Hands-On History” exhibit where they can play with Duplo blocks, do crayon rubbings of Iowa symbols and sit on a historic tractor.
-Check out more farm machinery at the “100 Years of John Deer Tractors” exhibit (now through September 20, 2018).
 And, sign kids up for the Museum’s Goldie’s Kids Club.
-They will be hosting “History Mystery” on August 11th and a Storytime on August 15th.
+They host fun events like “History Mystery”, “Innovative Iowans” and “Storytime”.
 For more information, please call (515) 281-5111.